kentnek1230/blogpost/README.md

 In order to replicate all results, the following steps should be followed.
 (1) Download all data contained in data sub-directory to your own environment.
 (2) Run all source codes contained in src sub-directory except blog.ipynb using python3.
-(3) Run blog.ipynb in src sub=directory using python3 after confirming that graphs and tables in .png format have been saved in src sub-directory.
+(3) Run blog.ipynb in src sub-directory using python3 after confirming that graphs and tables in .png format have been saved in src sub-directory.

 This has been tested using Python 3.12.3 for windows.
 Within python, a number of additional libraries are required.
 These are indicated below, along with